-The first Kateland Miniature, a weanling named Katelin, was acquired from Mendon Equestrian Center in 1989.
+The first Kateland Miniature Horse, a weanling named Katelin, was acquired from Mendon Equestrian Center in 1989.
 Since then, Kateland Farm has produce over 300 Miniatures, raising many to be driving horses.
-While many breeders have limited their programs to breeding for smaller and smaller minis, the Kateland Program has been directed towards larger miniatures of 34 to 38 inches, and training the horses to drive.
+While many breeders have limited their programs to breeding for smaller and smaller Minis, Kateland’s exclusively designed breeding program has been directed toward breeding larger American Miniature Horses ranging from 33 to 38 inches, and training the horses to drive.

-In the early days of the farm, the Minis were shown in many breed shows, such as ones offered at the state fair grounds.
-The acceptance of the Miniature as a special driving horse group by the American Driving Society in 1995 resulted in many opportunities to compete, and the farm has concentrated on raising competitive driving Miniature Horses.
-The largest pleasure driving competition in the world, Walnut Hill, is held in Pittsford, New York where the Kateland Miniatures have excelled in creating an excellent showing record.
-In 1998, Bill Remley asked Kateland to form a Driving Drill Team for exhibition at the Walnut Hill Competition (pictured above).
-The team showed for many years having over 20 different drivers (“whips”).
+Initially, the Minis were shown in breed shows, such as ones offered at the state fair grounds.
+However, the acceptance of the Miniature as a special driving horse group by the American Driving Society in 1995 resulted in many opportunities to compete, and the farm has concentrated on raising competitive driving Miniature Horses.
+One of the largest pleasure driving competition in the world, Walnut Hill, was held in Pittsford, New York where the Kateland Miniatures have excelled in creating an excellent showing record.
+In 1998, Bill Remley asked Kateland Farm to form a Driving Drill Team for exhibition at the Walnut Hill Competition (pictured above).
+The team showed for many years with over 20 different drivers (whips) participating.

-The farm consists of three horse barns with one used for expectant broodmares, another for mares and fillies, and a third for geldings and stallions.
-A 60 x 120 feet show barn on the property has been converted to a special events barn and hosts weddings.
-Next to the show barn is a 40 x 80 meter Dressage ring .
-The 28 acre farm is laced with trails and obstacles used for Cross Country Driving by horses of all sizes.
+The farm has three horse barns with one used for expectant broodmares, another for mares and fillies, and a third for geldings and stallions.
+A large indoor arena barn on the property has been converted to a special events barn and hosts weddings.
+The property also boasts a 40 x 80 meter gravel dressage ring.
+The 28 acre farm is laced with trails and obstacles used for cross country driving by horses of all sizes.

 While our miniature, Gloria, stayed at Kateland waiting to give birth, we decided it was a great idea to sleep in the barn on the grain bin until she came into labor.
 Three nights of that was quite enough for a lifetime… and still no baby.
 But every night staying at the farm, out came Ted from the house around 2am with two toaster’s strudels - one for him and one to share!
 Thank you for all that you have done for the Minis and our family!Wendy Barbato